Categories

 Stickball lovers talk about “Three Sewer Hitters” who were the really big hitters.
 Manhole covers were about 90 feet apart.
 Car Tires served as first base and third base.
 The three sewer positions were home base, second base and the outfield limit.
 So a batter hitting past the third sewer was a “Home Run Hitter!”
 Can you just picture the intensity and enthusiasm of the kids who were in charge of their own entertainment and exercise in this simple version of Baseball.

-3 thoughts on “Three Sewers = A Home Run in Stickball
+3 replies on “Three Sewers = A Home Run in Stickball”

 Thanks for the awakening those old brain cells!